Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Introduction

 As was shown in \cite{DaM13}, ISS small-gain theorems in a Lyapunov formulation can be extended to interconnections of $n$ infinite-dimensional systems without radical changes in the formulation and proof technique.
 Generalization of integral ISS small-gain theorems is more difficult primarily due to the fact that the state spaces for subsystems should be carefully chosen (see \cite{MiI15b}), although the formulation of the small-gain theorem itself remains similar to the ODE case.
 ISS small-gain theorems in terms of vector Lyapunov functions have been reported in \cite{KaJ07,KaJ11}.

-\emph{The case of trajectory-based infinite-dimensional small-gain theorems for couplings of $n>2$ systems is significantly more complicated} since the proof of such theorems in \cite{DRW07} is based on the fundamental result that ISS of ODE systems is equivalent to uniform global stability (UGS) combined with the asymptotic gain (AG) property shown in \cite{SoW96, SoW95}.
+\emph{The case of trajectory-based infinite-dimensional small-gain theorems for couplings of $n>2$ systems is significantly more complicated} since the proof of such theorems for the ODE case (see \cite{DRW07}) is based on the fundamental result that ISS of ODE systems is equivalent to uniform global stability (UGS) combined with the asymptotic gain (AG) property shown in \cite{SoW96, SoW95}.
 Such a characterization is not valid for infinite-dimensional systems, as argued in \cite{Mir16, MiW18b} which makes the proof of \cite{DRW07} not applicable to infinite-dimensional systems without substantial modifications.

-In particular, considerable attention has been devoted to small-gain theorems in terms of trajectories for time-delay systems.
-To the knowledge of the author, the first attempt to obtain ISS and, more generally, IOS (input-to-output stability) small-gain results for time-delay systems has been made in \cite{PTM06}.
-In this paper small-gain theorems for couplings of $2$ time-delay systems possessing UGS and AG properties have been derived, but no small-gain theorem for ISS property.
-As AG $\wedge$ UGS is (probably) weaker than ISS for time-delay systems, the ISS small-gain theorem has not been obtained in this work.
-Small-gain theorems for couplings of $n$ time-delay systems with AG $\wedge$ UGS properties have been obtained in \cite{TWJ09} and \cite{PDT13}.
+For time-delay systems, which are a special case of infinite-dimensional systems, several small-gain results are available.
+To the knowledge of the author, the first small-gain results for delay systems have been obtained in \cite{PTM06}, where small-gain theorems for couplings of $2$ \emph{weakly ISS} (i.e. possessing UGS and AG properties) time-delay systems have been derived, guaranteeing weak ISS property for the interconnection provided that the small-gain condition holds.
+Small-gain theorems for \emph{weak ISS} of networks of $n$ time-delay systems have been obtained in \cite{TWJ09} and \cite{PDT13}.

 The first ISS small-gain theorems, applicable for time-delay systems have been achieved in \cite{KaJ07}, where the small-gain theorems in terms of trajectories (in maximum formulation) have been shown for couplings of two control systems of a rather general nature, covering in particular time-delay systems.

-The obstacle that ISS is (at least potentially) not equivalent to AG $\wedge$ UGS, was overcome in \cite{TWJ12} where ISS small-gain theorems for couplings of $n\ge 2$ time-delay systems have been obtained by using a Razumikhin-type argument, motivated by \cite{Tee98}.
-In this approach the delayed state in the right hand side of a time-delay system is treated as an input to the system, which makes the time-delay system a delay-free system with an additional input.
-However, the transformation of time-delay systems to the delay-free form is not always straightforward.
+In \cite{TWJ12} ISS small-gain theorems (in maximum formulation) for couplings of $n\ge 2$ time-delay systems have been obtained by using a Razumikhin-type argument, motivated by \cite{Tee98}.

 Recently in \cite{BLJ18} the small-gain theorems for couplings of $n$ input-to-output stable (IOS) evolution equations in Banach spaces have been derived.
 As a special case of these results, the authors obtain a small-gain theorem for networks of $n$ ISS systems in the maximum formulation.
 Application of small-gain theorems for stability analysis of coupled parabolic-hyperbolic PDEs has been performed in \cite{KaK18}.
 Small-gain based boundary feedback design for global exponential stabilization of 1-D semilinear parabolic PDEs has been proposed in \cite{KaK19b}.